Dorothy Carpenter: Early life

 Carpenter was born on March 13, 1933, in Ismay, Montana.
 Her parents were Daniel A. Fulton and Mary Ann Fulton (née George).
 She grew up on a ranch assisting her father.
 She attended Custer County High School in Miles City, Montana, where she graduated in 1951.
 She received a bachelor's of arts degree in history from Grinnell College in Grinnell, Iowa, in 1955.
-While at the college, she met Thomas Ward Carpenter who she married the same year.
+While at the college, she met Thomas Ward Carpenter whom she married the same year.
 The couple moved to Houston, Texas, where Carpenter taught elementary school from 1955 to 1957 while her husband was in the military.
 They moved to Iowa City, Iowa, in 1958 while Tom attended law school and then to West Des Moines.
 They had two children: Mary Ione and James Thonas.

 Carpenter was active in the community, serving as a member of St. Timothy’s Episcopal Church, the League of Women Voters of Metro Des Moines, Common Cause, Planned Parenthood of Iowa, and the Iowa Women's Political Caucus of the National Organization for Women (NOW).
 She also joined the West Des Moines Human Rights Commission and the Terrace Hill Society Board.
 She was on the board of directors for the Planned Parenthood Federation of America from 1977 to 1980.